 You’ll pay closing costs upfront

 How to refinance to a 15-year mortgage from a 30-year mortgage

 If 15-year mortgage refinance rates are attractive enough for you to make a move, follow these steps to make it happen:

 Many lenders require you to have a certain amount of equity in your home in order to qualify for a refinance.

-However, to qualify for the best 15-year refinance rates, aim for a 740 credit score or higher.
+However, to qualify for the most competitive 15-year refinance rates, aim for a 740 credit score or higher.

-Your debt-to-income (DTI) ratio, which is the percentage of your gross monthly income used to make your monthly debt payments, is a key indicator lenders use to evaluate your financial health.
+Your debt-to-income (DTI) ratio — the percentage of your gross monthly income used to make your monthly debt payments — is a key metric lenders use to evaluate your ability to repay a mortgage.

-A lower debt-to-income ratio tells the lender you have a lower risk of defaulting on your mortgage, since less of your income is dedicated to debt payments.
-You’ll need a DTI ratio of 43% or less to qualify for a refinance, though your lender may allow as high as 50% under certain circumstances.
+A lower DTI ratio tells the lender you manage your debt obligations responsibly and have a lower risk of mortgage default, since less of your income is dedicated to recurring debt payments.
+Typically, you need a DTI ratio of 43% or less to qualify for a refinance, though your lender may allow a DTI maximum of up to 50% in some instances.

-Lenders will require certain documentation before making a refinance offer, and it helps to have those documents prepared ahead of time.
+Lenders will require certain documentation before making a refinance offer, and it helps to have those documents handy.
 You’ll likely be expected to provide the following: